 Accounts receivable - Accounts receivable consist of noninterest-bearing amounts due for program services provided.
 TMC determines the allowance for uncollectible accounts receivable based on historical experience, an assessment of current economic conditions, and a review of subsequent collections.
 Accounts receivable are written off when deemed uncollectible.
-At June 30, 2023 and 2022, the allowance for uncollectable accounts was \$38,292 and \$40,048, respectively.
-Other receivables are unsecured and are recorded when services are provided or as expenses are incurred.
+At June 30, 2024 and 2023, the allowance for uncollectable accounts was \$49,068 and \$38,292, respectively.
+Receivables are unsecured and are recorded when services are provided or as expenses are incurred.

 Contributions - Unconditional contributions, including promises to give, are recognized as revenue in the period received and reported in their appropriate net asset group, subject to the existence or absence of donor-imposed stipulations.
 Conditional promises to give are not recognized until the conditions on which they depend are substantially met.
 TMC records unconditional promises to give that are expected to be collected within one year at net realizable value.
 Unconditional promises to give expected to be collected in future years are initially recorded at fair value using present value techniques incorporating risk-adjusted discount rates designed to reflect the assumptions market participants would use in pricing the asset.
-These discount rates used a range between .19% and 4.64%.
-In subsequent years, amortization of the discounts is included in contribution revenue in the statement of activities.
+The discount rates range between 0.16% and 4.74%.
+In subsequent years, amortization of the discount is included in contribution revenue in the statement of activities.
 TMC determines the allowance for uncollectable promises to give based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
 Promises to give are written off when deemed uncollectable.